Justin Pipe: 2014–2022

 Pipe couldn't advance beyond the first round of the World Championship for the second year in a row, as he was beaten 3–0 by Christian Kist whilst averaging 75.55, losing the final seven legs of the match.
 He lost 9–3 to Kim Huybrechts in the fourth round of the UK Open and 10–7 to Terry Jenkins in the first round of the World Matchplay.
 His only semi-final of the year came at the final Players Championship event by beating Peter Wright 6–5, but he was ousted 6–5 by Benito van de Pas.
 Pipe missed match darts in the opening round of the European Championship to be edged out 6–5 by Wright.
 He got to the third round of the Players Championship Finals by eliminating Andy Jenkins 6–3 and Jan Dekker 6–1, but lost 10–6 to Kist.

 Pipe lost 3–1 to Chris Dobey in the first round of the 2017 World Championship.
 Pipe was the 23rd seed in the 2017 Players Championship Finals.
 He beat Daryl Gurney 10–9 in the quarterfinal before losing 11–3 to Michael van Gerwen in the semifinal.

 Pipe faced Bernie Smith in the first round of the 2018 World Championship.
 He won the match 3–2 after a tiebreaker in controversial circumstances after he appeared to move closer to Smith, who was throwing for the match, and cough causing his opponent to miss.
 The event was dubbed "Cough-gate".
 Pipe faced Phil Taylor in the second round and won only two legs in a 4–0 defeat.

 On 8 January 2018, Pipe was fined £3,000 by the Darts Regulation Authority in relation to the above incident.

-2022

-He lost his tour card and it has been announced that he will not return for the 2022 PDC Q School.